Chapter 3

 Main rule:

 Always in order.
 First phase 1.
 Then phase 2.
 Then phase 3.
 One phase at a time.
-When a phase is done, it needs a PRD, implementation, validation, and a report before you open the next one.
+When a phase is done, it needs a PRD, implementation, validation, and a commit before you open the next one.

 Then ask the agent to turn that phase into a specific PRD.
 The PRD is the execution document for the phase: what is included, what is excluded, how it should work, and how you will validate it.
 Once phase 1 is closed, you repeat exactly the same process for phase 2, and so on.